Do you have questions about writing? Maybe you wonder, “How do I make a living as a writer?” or, “How do I write a

 I think it's great to make money at writing.
 I think it's important to get paid for your work.

-However, the question, “How do I make a living writing?” is the wrong question to ask yourself.
+However, the question, “How do I make a living writing?” is the wrong question (and type of question) to ask yourself.

 Instead, ask yourself how you CHANGE people with your writing.
 How can you change people with your stories?

 Because if you can inspire transformation in readers, they will pay whatever you ask for your book.

 3. What can you write that no one else can?